SeungKang/blaj/README.md

 # blaj

-`blaj` is a tool to manipulate memory in a target process.
+`blaj` is a tool for creating a programmable trainer for speedrunning games.
 It can be used to save/restore a chunk of memory using keybinds.
 It can also write data to a designated memory location, activated by a keybind.

-This was originally created as a programmable trainer for speedrunning games.
-For example, once the desired game state is found using a tool such as [Cheat Engine][cheat-engine], the user can use `blaj` to save different parts of a game's state and then restore them (e.g. save and restore the location of the player, so that they can teleport back to certain area).
+Once the desired game state is found using a tool such as [Cheat Engine][cheat-engine], the user can use `blaj` to save different parts of a game's state and then restore them (e.g. save and restore the location of the player, so that they can teleport back to certain area).
 This can help gamers practice game skips in a more consistent and efficient manner.

 [cheat-engine]: https://www.cheatengine.org/